markosbaratsas/nuclio-examples/temperature-conversion/README.md

 # Nuclio Examples: Temperature Conversion

 ## Description
-This example demonstrates a Nuclio Function that accepts input in Celcius and returns the temperature in Fahrenheit, and also the opposite.
+This example demonstrates a Nuclio Function that accepts input in Celsius and returns the temperature in Fahrenheit, and also the opposite.

 ## How to implement:
 1. Execute the following command: